-Rare Cancers Europe is hosting a webinar on the 28th of September to officially launch its Call to Action: “Rare Cancers in All Policies”.
+Rare Cancers Europe hosted a webinar on the 28th of September 2021 to officially launch its Call to Action: “Rare Cancers in All Policies”.

 The publication of Europe’s Beating Cancer Plan in February 2021 set out a new EU approach to tackle cancer.
 At its launch, the European Commission stated that the Cancer Plan will address the entire disease pathway, from prevention, early detection, diagnosis and treatment, and quality of life for cancer patients and survivors, focussing on actions where the European Union can add the most value.
 However, in the Cancer Plan, and in other ongoing policy initiatives, rare cancers have been neglected.